Virginia is home to the longest continuous experience of African-American culture and life in the United States.

 Nearby, the Casemate Museum at Fort Monroe tells the story of "Freedom's Fort," the refuge for thousands of runaway slaves during the Civil War.

 To learn about the first black U.S. aviators, visit the Virginia Air & Space Center end enjoy the photographic exhibit of Tuskegee Airmen.

 In nearby Norfolk, visit Elmwood Cemetery to view the Black Soldiers Memorial, honoring Union veterans of the Civil War.
 At nearby Norfolk State University, the largest predominately black university in the nation, enjoy a display of slavery memorabilia at the Lyman Beecher Brooks Library.

 In Portsmouth, take a walking tour past the Emanuel A.M.E.
 Church, furnished with benches hand cared by slaves.
+Stop by the Portsmouth Colored Community Library Museum.
+Here you can find memorabilia, photographs, books and journals of Portsmouth's African American heritage.
 Afterwards, see sports memorabilia of such Virginia greats as Arthur Ashe and Ralph Sampson at the Virginia Sports Hall of Fame.

 While in Chesapeake, Stop by the only visitor center in Virginia with an Afro-Union and Afro-Virginian repository theme, the J. J. Moore Visitor, Archives & Family Life Center.

 Richmond - The Birthplace of Black Capitalism